auth0/docs/articles/connections/social/bitbucket.md

 4. Click **Save**.

-5. To get your *key* and *secret*, on the page that follows, click the name of your app under **OAuth consumers** to reveal your keys.
+5. To get your *Key* and *Secret*, on the page that follows, click the name of your app under **OAuth consumers** to reveal your keys.

 6. Copy your *Client Id* and *Client Secret* into Auth0.
 In a separate window, log in to your [Auth0 Dashboard](${manage_url}) and select **Connections > Social** in the left nav.
 Select **Bitbucket**: